Bill Of The Month: Estimate For Cost Of Hernia Surgery Misses The Mark

 Total bill: All the estimates the Balzers had painstakingly obtained were wildly off.
 The hospital's bill was $16,314.
 After the insurer's contracting discount was applied, the bill fell to $10,552, still 51% over the initial estimate.
 The contracted rate for the surgeon's fee was $968, more than double the estimate.
 After Cigna's payments, the Balzers were billed $2,304.51, much more than they'd budgeted for.

-Service Provider: Hartford Hospital, operated by Hartford HealthCare
+Service provider: Hartford Hospital, operated by Hartford HealthCare

 Medical procedure: Bilateral inguinal hernia repair